worldcoin/terraform-aws-transfer-family/README.md

 - **Internal endpoint**: Created when `address_allocation_ids` are omitted
 - Internal endpoints are only accessible from within the VPC or connected networks

+## Support & Feedback

+Storage Gateway module for Terraform is maintained by AWS Solution Architects.
+It is not part of an AWS service and support is provided best-effort by the AWS Storage community.

+To post feedback, submit feature ideas, or report bugs, please use the [Issues section](https://github.com/aws-ia/terraform-aws-transfer-family/issues) of this GitHub repo.

+If you are interested in contributing to the Storage Gateway module, see the [Contribution guide](https://github.com/aws-ia/terraform-aws-transfer-family/blob/main/CONTRIBUTING.md).

 ## Requirements

 | Name | Version |